 International schools in South Africa

-There are several international schools in South Africa that offer a variety of globally recognised curricula, such as that of the UK, the US or the International Baccalaureate.
+There are several international schools in South Africa that offer a variety of globally recognised curricula, such as those of the UK, the US, and the International Baccalaureate.
 Many expat parents find that international schools offer a sense of familiarity and continuity to children who can carry on with their home curriculum.
 International schools are also a great way to meet fellow expat families.

-However, there are two major downsides to international schooling.
-Firstly, fees can be exorbitant, and secondly, it can often be difficult to secure a place in some of the more popular schools.
-To stand the best chance of being admitted, parents should start the application process as early as possible.
-To mitigate costs, expats moving to South Africa for work should try asking for provision for school fees as part of their relocation package.
+That said, there are two major downsides to international schooling.
+Firstly, fees can be exorbitant, and secondly, securing a place in some of the more popular schools can often be difficult.
+Parents should start the application process as early as possible to stand the best chance of being admitted.
+To mitigate costs, expats moving to South Africa for work should try asking for provisions for school fees as part of their relocation package.

 Homeschooling in South Africa